American Paragliding Home Page

 But are the 4 strokes heavier?

-Many people are apprehensive at the dry weight of the Bailey 4 stroke paramotor compared to a 2 stroke counterpart, without understanding the affective advantages of the design.
-There are currently many 30kg + paramotors available, most having a fuel consumption of 4-6 liters / hour.
-This means that when fuelling for a 2-hour flight on such a machine it would require the loading of 10 liters (7.20kg) of fuel, bringing the total take-off weight to 37.20kg.
-A similar flight on a Bailey 4 Stroke that uses 2 liters/hour would only need 4 liters (2.88kg) of fuel, resulting in a take off weight of only 36.38kg.
+Many people are apprehensive at the dry weight of our 4 stroke paramotor compared to a 2 stroke counterpart, without understanding the affective advantages of the design.
+There are currently many 30kg + paramotors available, most having a fuel consumption of 4-6 litres / hour.
+This means that when fuelling for a 2-hour flight on such a machine it would require the loading of 10 litres (7.20kg) of fuel, bringing the total take-off weight to 37.20kg.
+A similar flight on a Bailey 4 Stroke that uses 2 litres/hour would only need 4 litres (2.88kg) of fuel, resulting in a take off weight of only 36.38kg.
 When contemplating the weight of a Bailey 4 Stroke, the fuel load has to be taken into consideration, as the 4 Stroke is very economical.

 All Bailey Aviation paramotors are supplied with the following standard features: